alexZielonko/sat-scan/report/final-report.md

 Similar to the project's unit tests, the integration tests execute as part of the continuous integration checks, anytime a new commit is pushed to an open GitHub pull request.
 The integration tests can be found in the "Integration Test" GitHub Action.

 The existing integration tests make use of the project's docker-compose file to execute the tests against a simulated production environment.
-This simplifies integration test development, as each applications dockerfile can be used to run images on the same machine that the tests are executed against.
-This approaches allows for multiple applications and services to be tested simultaneously, such as the API & Database or the Data Collector, broker, and the Data Analyzer.
+This simplifies integration test development, as each application's dockerfile can be used to run images on the same machine that the tests are executed against.
+This approach allows for multiple applications and services to be tested simultaneously, such as the API & Database or the Data Collector, broker, and the Data Analyzer.

-While the integration test coverage for the project is less robust than the unit test coverage, the existing integration tests for the API is particularly valuable.
+While the integration test coverage for the project is less robust than the unit test coverage, the existing integration tests for the API are particularly valuable.
 These tests validate all of the existing API endpoints and validate handling of API response failure conditions, such as unauthorized access and malformed payloads.

 Further information on running the project's integration tests can be found in the root `README.md`.